Tapering while training for a marathon is the process of reducing your training load in the final weeks before the event.

 Tapering is like an extreme rest day, allowing all the work you’ve done to properly bed-in.
 Not only will your muscles get the chance to finish off any repairs, but your body can replenish stores of its favourite fuel - glycogen.

-Glycogen is stored in the muscles, and used as the main source of fuel for movement.
-Building up reserves of this important molecule will stave of the dreaded bonk at the crucial 20 mile mark.
+Glycogen is stored in the muscles and used as the main source of fuel for movement.
+Building up reserves of this important molecule will save you from the dreaded bonk at the crucial 20 mile mark.
 If you use up your reserves by running long miles before the event, then you have little chance of performing at your best on the day.

 This is one of the key elements of tapering: With refreshed muscles, big glycogen stores, and a mind hungry to get back on the road, you give yourself the best chance to peak for race day and give a performance of which you can be proud.